unimib-datAI/Semtui-python/README.md

 ## **Overview**

-**SEMTUI** is a Python library designed for the semantic enrichment of tabular data.
+**SemT-py** is a Python library designed for the semantic enrichment of tabular data.
 It facilitates the transformation, modification, and enhancement of tables with additional semantic information.
 The package is modular, making it adaptable for both expert users and non-experts, offering an intuitive approach to complex data enrichment tasks.

 With this package, users can reconcile values against external sources and extend their tables with external data, ensuring that the enriched datasets are accurate and valuable for downstream analysis.